 Tears really are like perspiration in that exercising and crying both relieve stress.
 For real.
 In his article, Bergman explains that tears remove some of the chemicals built up in the body from stress, like the endorphin leucine-enkaphalin and prolactin, the hormone I overproduce because of my pituitary tumor that affects my mood and stress tolerance.
 The opposite is true too.
 Bergman writes, “Suppressing tears increases stress levels, and contributes to diseases aggravated by stress, such as high blood pressure, heart problems, and peptic ulcer

 Now it is one thing to cry yourself to sleep, but another thing to watch someone else do this.
 Especially a baby.
-One of the hardest things a parentcrib has to do is watch, as their little one attempts to learn how to comfort themselves, how to trust that they can relax in their little cage called a crib, and allow “the sandman” to sprinkle sleepy sands in their eyes.
+One of the hardest things a parent has to do is watch, as their little one attempts to learn how to comfort themselves, how to trust that they can relax in their little cage called a crib, and allow “the sandman” to sprinkle sleepy sands in their eyes.
 This smiling, sweet child of 30 minutes ago, has become a screaming, tear stained, flailing alien who is ONLY comforted by being picked up.

 Let the sleep games begin!